When you're the son of first-generation immigrants, your childhood home is an enclave.

 If you look at the concepts themselves, you see a similar delineation in a variety of areas.
 In retail, you have the folks who work in the stores and those who manage them.
 Even in office work, you have folks who “do the work” and those who “manage” it.
 In the military, you have a similar line between the enlisted and the officers.

-The military’s pay scale is public information.
-The Army’s basic pay for a Private (E1) with less than 2 years of experience is $18,378.
+The military's pay scale is public information.
+The Army's basic pay for a Private (E1) with less than 2 years of experience is $18,378.
 A Second Lieutenant (O1) with <2 years experience gets $34,862.40, a difference of $16,484.40 a year.
 A Staff Sergeant (E6) with six years of experience earns a basic pay of $35,578.80.
 Officer basic pay is significantly higher.
-To Level Up, if you work in a blue collar role, you need to find out what you need to do to move into a white collar role.
+To Level Up, if you work in a blue-collar role, you need to find out what you need to do to move into a white collar role.
 This is often done through education or the accumulation and demonstration of skills.
 If you've ever wondered why white collar work is more valuable, it's all about impact.
 As a blue collar worker, you are often doing manual work producing a single widget.
 As a widget maker, how many can you make in a day?
 A dozen?
 If you are really good, maybe you can do 15?
 20?
 When you manage a factory, you have a hand in managing hundreds of workers making widgets.
 Your decisions impact their production capabilities and your improvements could have a magnified impact.
 Make one change and everyone goes from twelve widgets a day to thirteen.
 Your factory goes from 1,200 widgets to 1,300 - a difference of a hundred widgets.
 The bigger your impact, the bigger your value to the enterprise, and the more you'll be paid.

 Level Up: Start a Business

 The first two examples focused on something you would do for yourself and your primary occupation.
-With College, you improve your education and your future job prospects because you have a degree in a high demand field.
+With College, you improve your education and your future job prospects because you have a degree in a high-demand field.
 With Whitening Your Collar, you add skills and put yourself in position for a greater role in your organization so you can have a bigger impact and, as a result, earn more.

 This example explains how in your spare time you could find a hobby or interest you can transition into a side business.
 When I talked about transitioning from blue to white collars, the core idea was about impact.
 How many people can you impact?
 When you think about starting a side business, think about what you can do to increase your impact on the world.
-The internet and social media has given each of us an outsized reach and ability to impact the lives of others – that’s why starting a blog is such a popular way to start a business.
+The internet and social media have given each of us an outsized reach and ability to impact the lives of others – that's why starting a blog is such a popular way to start a business.

 The opposite of this is having an outsized impact on a small number of people.
 I have a friend who sells medical equipment to hospitals and earns a healthy six figure income by selling just one of these units a year.
 It's an expensive device so each of these sales takes quite a bit of time but he gets compensated well for it because they're so dang expensive.
 If you have an outsized impact and can capture just a little bit of that for yourself and your family, you can find prosperity.